carrieischoc/Commands/Connect_to_server.md

 > ssh nlproc # new command for ssh connection

 ### Set the locales Language
-> nano .bashrc # ask the admin host to add your language to the global locale -a
+> nano .bashrc
 ```
 LANG="en_US.utf8"
 export LANG
+# we already have the English language and it might help when you have UnicodeEncodeError for anaconda
+# ask the admin host to add your language to the global locale -a
 ```
 >